 ESRs attend periodically network-wide events: workshops, a summer school in 2018 and a final conference in 2020.
 They take an increasing role in coordinating these events, as they are gaining generic professional skills.

+The workshops seek to deliver theoretical and practical training of the core subjects related to the research programme.
 They are organized as a progression from field data acquisition at highly instrumented sites (workshops 1 and 2) to data inversion and predictive modelling (workshops 3 and 4).
-This will ensure that the trainees will acquire complementary skills from the application of hydrogeophysical methods in the field to data processing and assimilation into predictive models.
-Workshop 5 will provide transferable lifetime skills and develop systematically generic and transferrable skills training.
-To enhance knowledge transfer to practitioners, field demonstrations by lecturers and trainees will be organized for stake holders and end users during the two field workshops (1, 2) and during the final conference.
+This ensures that the trainees acquire complementary skills from the application of hydrogeophysical methods in the field to data processing and assimilation into predictive models.
+Workshop 5 provided transferable lifetime skills and develop systematically generic and transferrable skills training.
+To enhance knowledge transfer to practitioners, field demonstrations by lecturers and trainees are organized for stake holders and end users during the two field workshops (1, 2) and during the final conference.

 Workshop 1: Advanced subsurface characterization methods: theory and field practice (Liège, 8-13 October 2017)

 Workshop 2: Multi-scale in situ investigation of fractured media: theory and field practice (Ploemeur, 15-20 October 2017)

 Workshop 3: Predictive modelling and upscaling of flow and reactive transport in heterogeneous aquifers (Lausanne, 5-8 February 2018)

 Workshop 4: Advanced inverse modelling and stochastic représentations of heteregenous porous and fractured media (Lausanne, 12-15 February 2018)